zahraadaher/muograph/README.md

 For those unfamiliar with poetry, basically just prepend commands with `poetry run` to use the stuff installed within the local environment, e.g. `poetry run jupyter notebook` to start a jupyter notebook server.
 This local environment is basically a python virtual environment.
 To correctly set up the interpreter in your IDE, use `poetry run which python` to see the path to the correct python executable.

 ### How-to: jupyter notebooks

-You can run notebooks both on the ingrid head node and on compute nodes.
+You can run notebooks both on a remote gateway node and on compute nodes.
+In the following, we will use this convention:
+- `head node` is a remote gateway machine (for instance `ingrid-ui` in Louvain, or `gaeui01` in Oviedo)
+- `compute node` is a computing node (more powerful computing CPUs) that is usually not accessible from outside (hence requires tunnelling through the head node).
+In Louvain, it is e.g. the whatever it is called (I forgot), in Louvain the `gae` machines.
 On the head node, run it on port 8889:
 ```console
 jupyter notebook --no-browser --port=8889
 ```